 You'll often find exhibitions and live music at The Nordic House, as well as a tasty restaurant.

-Further south, you'll come to the sea and can walk along Ægissíða street and enjoy the stunning views; a sunset is particularly stunning from here.
+Further south, you'll come to the sea, where you and can walk along Ægissíða street and enjoy the stunning views.
+Sunsets are particularly spectacular from here.

 Here, there is an excellent vantage point of the city from the top of the Perlan viewing platform.

-Note that walking all the way to Grótta is rather long and laborious - you might want to cycle, rent a hopp scooter or, at the very least, set aside a whole day for your exploration.
+Note that walking to Grótta is rather long and laborious - you might want to cycle, rent a Hopp scooter, or, at the very least, set aside a whole day for your exploration.

-Austurvöllur Square is just north of the city pond, an excellent spot to gather with friends and family.
+Austurvöllur Square is just north of the city pond and is an excellent spot to gather with friends and family.

 On sunny days, people come here to drink beer and sunbathe.
-During national celebrations, concerts and public gatherings are held here.
+The city holds concerts and public gatherings in this square during national celebrations.

-Indeed, when people are about upset political events, they come to Austurvöllur Square to protest the Icelandic parliament, located just by the square.
+When people are upset about political events, they come to Austurvöllur Square to protest the Icelandic parliament, located just by the square.

-One side of the square is lined with cafés and shops and just behind the parliament building is Reykjavík's oldest church, Dómkirkjan.
+Cafés and shops line one side of the square, and just behind the parliament building is Reykjavík's oldest church, Dómkirkjan.

-Whilst strolling the city streets, why not head towards the picturesque Old Harbour?
+While strolling the city streets, why not head towards the picturesque Old Harbor?

-Here, you can easily learn about Iceland's marine life and even book a whale watching trip.
+Here, you can learn about Iceland's marine life and even book a whale watching trip.

-If your stay in Reykjavík happens to cover a weekend, you could also visit the city's very own flea market, Kolaportið, an eclectic marketplace where you can buy a hand-knitted wool jumper (lopapeysa) – a must-have souvenir.
+If your stay in Reykjavík happens to cover a weekend, you could also visit the city's very own flea market, Kolaportið.
+This is an eclectic marketplace where you can buy a hand-knitted wool jumper (or 'lopapeysa') – a must-have souvenir.

-The flea market is located down by the Reykjavík harbour and has a lot of interesting items for sale, including many local delicacies.
+The flea market is located by the Reykjavík harbor and has many interesting items for sale, including several local delicacies.
 The shellfish is particularly delicious.

-The atmosphere is lively and good bargains can be found between 11:00 and 17:00 on Saturdays and Sundays.
+The atmosphere is lively, and you can find good bargains between 11:00 and 17:00 on Saturdays and Sundays.

-A little further ahead you can find Grandi, Reykjavík's 'fish packing district', where old fishing factories and boat repair shacks have now turned into trendy shops, cafés, start-up companies, museums, restaurants and even breweries.
+A little further ahead, you can find Grandi, Reykjavík's 'fish packing district.'
+This is where old fishing factories and boat repair shacks have now turned into trendy shops, cafés, start-up companies, museums, restaurants, and even breweries.
 Grandi is an example of the city's ever-changing face.

-Whilst here, you could visit Valdís for one of the best ice-creams in town, or have a locally brewed beer at Bryggjan Brewery.
+While here, you could visit Valdís for one of the best ice-creams in town or have a locally brewed beer at Bryggjan Brewery.

-You could also check out the Marshall House, the Whales of Iceland Museum or Aurora Reykjavík Museum.
+You could also check out the Marshall House, the Whales of Iceland Museum, or the Aurora Reykjavík Museum.

 Also, look out for the stunning street art on Vesturgata and visit the grassy hill, Þúfa, an outdoor art piece by Ólöf Nordal.

-You can also choose to go on a walking tour to explore this colourful and quirky city culture.
+You can also choose to go on a walking tour to explore this colorful and quirky city culture.

 Reykjavík is a city of pleasant surprises.
-You can discover many of its hidden treasures on your own and it is the starting point for many guided tours.
+You can discover many of its hidden treasures on your own, or you can take advantage of it as the starting point for several guided tours.

-Various seabirds also frequent the shore and the islands, such as gannets, gulls, cormorants, the arctic tern and of course the puffins (only in summertime).
+Various seabirds also frequent the shore and the islands, such as gannets, gulls, cormorants, the arctic tern, and of course, the puffins (though only in summertime).

 Depending on who you ask, the Reykjavik nightlife is either famous or infamous.

-People party into the early hours and after closing, the streets will still be full of drunk party people, either trying to find their way home or to an after-party.
+People party into the early hours, and after the bars and clubs close, the streets will still be full of drunk party people, either trying to find their way home or to an after-party.

-A number of bars and cafés offer live music at night, and the city is bustling with all sorts of live entertainment, be it stand up comedy, theatre, opera, drag shows, cabaret performances, musicals and even poetry brothels.
+Several bars and cafés offer live music at night.
+The city bustles with all sorts of live entertainment, be it stand-up comedy, theatre, opera, drag shows, cabaret performances, musicals, and even poetry brothels.

 From Sunday to Thursday, many venues are open until 1 am, but on Friday and Saturday nights, places stay open until 5 am.
-Please note that these opening times may differ in the winter season when opening hours are typically reduced.
+Please note that these opening times may differ in the winter season when venues typically reduce opening hours.

-Weekly, there are live jazz sessions in a number of cafés around town.
+There are weekly live jazz sessions in some cafés around town.

 Múlinn jazz bar at the top of Harpa Concert Hall is also worth checking out.

-IÐNÓ is a venue that has events almost every night of the week, many public events, but also some private ones (such as weddings).
+IÐNÓ is a venue that has events almost every night of the week.
+Many of these are public events, but IÐNÓ also hosts some private ones, such as weddings.

-The public events range from live music, theatre or dance performances, music festivals to regular poetry brothel nights.
+The public events range from live music, theatre, or dance performances to regular poetry brothel nights.

 Gaukurinn has a weekly stand-up comedy show in English on Monday nights and is also the venue of choice for the local drag scene, Drag-Súgur.

-Þjóðleikhúskjallarinn or the National Theatre Basement is also the host of weekly theatre improv sessions, as well as cabaret performances.
+Þjóðleikhúskjallarinn, or the National Theatre Basement, is also the host of weekly theatre improv sessions and cabaret performances.

-Bíó Paradís is the city's art cinema, often screening classic Icelandic films with English subtitles, as well as weekly party screenings of international classics.
+Bíó Paradís is the city's art cinema, often screening classic Icelandic films with English subtitles and weekly party screenings of international classics.